do3-2023/charley-kube/README.md

 kubectl port-forward services/webapp-service 5000:80 -n frontend
 ```

-Then you can access the webapp on [http://localhost:5000](http://localhost:5000)
+Then you can access on heathcheck page on [localhost:5000/healthcheck](http://localhost:5000/healthz)